Bengali science fiction

 Bengali science fiction (বাংলা বিজ্ঞান কল্পকাহিনী Bangla Bigyan Kalpakahini) is a part of Bengali literature containing science fiction elements.
 It is called Kalpabigyan (কল্পবিজ্ঞান lit. 'fictional science'), or stories of imaginative science, in Bengali literature.
-The term was first coined by Adrish Bardhan during his editorship years.
+The term was coined by Adrish Bardhan during his editorship years.

 Begum Rokeya, writer of Sultana's Dream, one of the earliest feminist science fiction.

 Earliest writers

 J. C. Bose is considered the father of Bengali science fiction.

 Satyajit Ray is considered one of the earliest science fiction writers in Bengali.

 Bengali writers authored various science fiction works in the 19th and early 20th centuries during the British Raj, before the partition of India.
 Isaac Asimov's assertion that "true science fiction could not really exist until people understood the rationalism of science and began to use it with respect in their stories" is true for the earliest science fiction written in the Bengali language.

 The earliest notable Bengali science fiction was Jagadananda Roy's "Shukra Bhraman" ("Travels to Venus").
 This story is of particular interest to literary historians, as it describes a journey to another planet; its description of the alien creatures on Venus used an evolutionary theory similar to the origins of man: "They resembled our apes to a large extent.
 Their bodies were covered with dense black fur.
 Their heads were larger in comparison with their bodies, limbs sported long nails and they were completely naked."

 Some specialists credit Hemlal Dutta as one of the earliest Bengali science fiction writers for his "Rohosso" ("The Mystery").
 This story was published in two installments in 1882 in the pictorial magazine Bigyan Darpan.
 The story is notable for mentioning security alarm as a science-fiction element.

 In 1896, Jagadish Chandra Bose, known as the father of Bengali science fiction, wrote "Niruddesher Kahini".
 This tale of weather control, one of the first Bengali science fiction works, features getting rid of a cyclone using a little bottle of hair oil ("Kuntol Keshori").
 Later, he included the story with changes in the collection of essays titled Abyakto (1921) as "Palatak Tufan" ("Runaway Cyclone").
 Both versions of the story have been translated into English by Bodhisattva Chattopadhyay.